xxxxxxxcode/-C.code-.github.io/README.md

 ## Welcome

 My name is Chinwe, and I enjoy meeting new people and finding ways to help them have an uplifting experience.
-I have had a variety of programming opportunities, through which I am able to create and develop applications.
+I have had a variety of programming opportunities, through which I was able to create and develop applications.
 I am dedicated, outgoing, and a team player.
-Who spaeks in seminars and instructs in workshops.
+Who speaks in minor seminars and instructs in workshops.
 I love seeing people smile and also  putting their efforts and skills to good use.
-Funny enough I try not to be a social media entusiast.
+Funny enough I try not to be a social media enthusiast.

 ### Highlight of my background: